w3f/polkadot-spec/docs/chap-networking.md

 This message is the sub-component of the GRANDPA gossip message ([Definition -def-num-ref-](chap-networking#defn-gossip-message)) of type Id *2*.

-#### 4.8.6.2.
-GRANDPA Catch-up Messages {#sect-grandpa-catchup-messages}
+#### -sec-num- GRANDPA Catch-up Messages {#sect-grandpa-catchup-messages}

 Whenever a Polkadot node detects that it is lagging behind the finality procedure, it needs to initiate a *catch-up* procedure.
 GRANDPA Neighbor messages ([Definition -def-num-ref-](chap-networking#defn-grandpa-neighbor-msg)) reveal the round number for the last finalized GRANDPA round which the node’s peers have observed.
 This provides the means to identify a discrepancy in the latest finalized round number observed among the peers.
-If such a discrepancy is observed, the node needs to initiate the catch-up procedure explained in [Section 6.6.1](sect-finality#sect-grandpa-catchup)).
+If such a discrepancy is observed, the node needs to initiate the catch-up procedure explained in [Section -sec-num-ref-](sect-finality#sect-grandpa-catchup)).

 In particular, this procedure involves sending a *catch-up request* and processing *catch-up response* messages.